learn-co-curriculum/html-basics-quiz/README.md

-# Quiz - HTML Fundamentals
+# Quiz - HTML Basics

 ???

-# HTML Fundamentals
+# HTML Basics

 ?: The ________ displays data that is provided to it by the server.